 If you can think of any other possibilities, apply for a Nobel Prize now.

 The first option, absorption, sounds good in principle.
-However, materials that absorb sound are simply insufficiently effective.
+However, materials that absorb sound are insufficiently effective.
 Light for instance is easily absorbed, so a photographic darkroom doesn't need a door - a folded passageway painted black will work just as effectively.
 It's a pity that nothing will work as well with sound.

 One last point - reflecting low frequencies is difficult as mass loses effectiveness by 6 dB for every halving of frequency.
-However, if the barrier can be made flexible as well as massive, then low frequencies will be absorbed by the barrier bending.
-It's one of the few instances where absorption actually does produce useful additional insulation.Come on the FREE COURSE TOUR
+However, if the barrier can be made flexible as well as massive, or a flexible membrane incorporated, then low frequencies will be absorbed by the barrier bending.
+Here absorption does produce useful additional insulation.Come on the FREE COURSE TOUR

 Great home recording starts with a great home recording studio.
 It doesn't need to be expensive if you know how to select the right equipment for your needs.Download Now

 Get the Audio Masterclass Newsletter, subscriber-only info and special offers too.